anssi55/Todo-App/README.md

 `npm install`

 ### Database configuration file
-In order to database work, you have to make config.json and fill missing information in found in /Todo-App/backend Fill information like in config.example.json file found in /Todo-App/backend
+In order to database work, you have to make config.json to /Todo-App/backend and fill missing information.
+Fill information like in config.example.json file found in /Todo-App/backend

 ## Running the app